-You'll always need experienced web developers for something complicated, which you can't fix or develop yourself.
-This is an area that will not die for at least 15 to 20 years until Quantum Computers are manufactured and we can see a new world of possibilities.
-WordPress, template markets, GPT-3 that writes code, is web design and development a dying career?
-Let's weigh the pros and cons of this dilemma.
+No matter what, experienced web developers will always be needed for complex projects that can't be done by yourself.
+This is an area that won't die for at least 15 to 20 years until Quantum Computers are manufactured and we can see a new world of possibilities.
+So, is web design and development a dying career?
+Let's look at the pros and cons of this dilemma.
 Without a web designer, there won't be a killer brand identity.

-Again, if you don't have knowledge of web design, you won't be able to transfer your idea to digital paper.
-Because of the unique vision inherent in artists, they can reveal the hidden possibilities of your concept that you may not even know about, and give your new advantage.
-In addition to that, they will help to convey a message of your brand to visitors quite efficiently.
-WordPress is just a tool to offer a range of solutions to customers.
+If you don't have knowledge of web design, you won't be able to transfer your idea to digital paper.
+Artists have a unique vision that can reveal hidden possibilities of your concept that you may not even know about, and give your brand an edge.
+In addition to that, they can help to convey your brand message to visitors in an efficient way.
+WordPress is just a tool that offers a range of solutions to customers.

-And with everything being “Web 2.0”, static websites have lost their appeal to many.
-WordPress isn't ending web development, it's helping it by continuing to create new markets for web developers to specialize.
-Another example would be Elegant Themes, which created premium themes for WordPress but then created the Divi page builder.
-Once you start using WordPress, you'll immediately see that WordPress is working together with web designers, rather than against them.
+With everything being “Web 2.0”, static websites have lost their appeal to many.
+WordPress isn't ending web development, it's helping it by creating new markets for web developers to specialize in.
+For example, Elegant Themes created premium themes for WordPress and then created the Divi page builder.
+Once you start using WordPress, you'll see that it works together with web designers and developers rather than against them.

 This creates new markets where web developers can now extend from just WordPress to helping customers with themes, plugins or updates.
 Ready-to-use websites are not killing web design, but rather helping web designers and developers make their work easier, more profitable and valuable to their customers.
 WordPress is robust enough to support e-commerce websites and presentations, while still being simple enough that someone with minimal experience can install it.
 Web development isn't just about creating WordPress templates or a simple HTML site for a small local business - it's a skill that requires years of experience and a natural eye for colors that complement each other.